sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 what you would write in a real project.
 I’m omitting details about namespacing, error handling, and testing nuances so that we can focus on the big picture.
 In this series of blog posts, I’ll explain how these patterns work in concert to provide us an app that is responsible, resilient, and robust.

-In order to explain this architecture, let's use the example of creating a user..
+In order to explain this architecture, let's use the example of creating a user.

 ## Repositories and Entities